-For identification, we rely on the variation in classroom composition arising from within-school assignment of gifted students to classes when students transition from primary school (Grades 1-6) to secondary school (Grades 7-9).
+For identification, we rely on the variation in classroom composition arising from within-school assignment of gifted students to classes when students transition from primary school (grades one through six) to secondary school (grades seven through nine).
 When transitioning from primary school to secondary school, students are assigned to new classes in their new school and remain in the same class for the rest of their mandatory education.
 For equity reasons and to avoid stigma, information on students' psychological profiles is usually not shared between primary and secondary schools.
 This practice implies that gifted students can be neither identified nor assigned to specific classrooms or teachers as students enter secondary school.
-Using several tests, we demonstrate that the observed within-school, between-class variation in the proportion of gifted classmates is consistent with variation generated from a random process.
+We demonstrate, using several tests, that the observed within-school, between-class variation in the proportion of gifted classmates is consistent with variation generated from a random process.
 We also find no systematic assignment of gifted students to a specific class or teacher.
 Causal conclusions are further motivated by the fact that parents do not have a free choice of school in Switzerland: nearly all pupils attend public schools, and the geographical distribution of the population in the individual communities shows no regularities that would correlate with the distribution of talented pupils.
-Finally, the low prevalence of intellectual giftedness (approximately 2 percent of the population) is useful for the estimation of peer effects, allowing us to conduct the analysis exclusively on nongifted students without losing a significant portion of the sample.
+Finally, the low prevalence of intellectual giftedness (approximately 2% of the population) is useful for the estimation of peer effects, allowing us to conduct the analysis exclusively on non-gifted students without losing a significant portion of the sample.
 By excluding gifted students from the analysis, we explicitly distinguish between the subjects of a peer effects investigation (regular students) and the peers who potentially provide the mechanism for causal effects on these subjects (gifted students).

-We document a positive effect of exposure to students identified as gifted in all school subjects.
-Our results indicate that exposure to gifted students on average raises achievement of the other students by 8.7 percent of a standard deviation in math and 7.8 percent in language.
-Exposure to gifted students is daily classroom exposure over two school years (Grades 7-8).
-When looking at who benefits the most from the presence of gifted students in the classroom, we observe the strongest effect for male students and for high-achievers.
+The results are the following: we document a positive effect of exposure to students identified as gifted in all school subjects.
+Our results indicate that exposure to gifted students on average raises achievement of the other students by 8.7% of a standard deviation in math and 7.8% in language.

+Exposure to gifted students is daily classroom exposure over two school years (grade 7 and grade 8).
+When looking at who benefits the most from the presence of gifted students in the classroom, we observe the strongest effect for male students and for high achievers.
 In addition, we uncover a clear effect heterogeneity across gender and school subject.
-In math, male students profit significantly more than female students from gifted classmates, amplifying the gender gap in math achievement by 16 percent.
+In math, male students profit significantly more than female students from gifted classmates, amplifying the gender gap in math achievement by 16%.
 In contrast, we find no significant gender difference in the spillover effect for language.
 This gender-subject heterogeneity is quite striking because classrooms (and thus peer composition) remain the same for all subjects.
 Moreover, we detect no other significant effect heterogeneity for characteristics like student's age, their native speaker status, class size, or teacher's gender.